-Since 1998, OCRF has awarded 217 grants totaling over $57 million for ovarian cancer research to top scientists at more than 60 leading medical centers.
+Since 1998, OCRF has awarded 255 grants totaling nearly $70 million for ovarian cancer research to top scientists at 69 leading medical centers.
 We invest our dollars wisely, supporting the best ovarian cancer research in the nation.

 OCRF-funded projects have led to significant advances in such areas as early detection, diagnosis, genetics, prevention, treatments, and enhancing quality of life.
 In just the past year, OCRF funded researchers have:

-- Shed light on the origins of ovarian cancer in BRCA mutation carriers
+- Shed new light on ovarian cancer metastasis

 The results of OCRF-supported research projects have been published in some of the world’s most prestigious journals, such as: Gynecologic Oncology, Lancet Oncology, New England Journal of Medicine, Cancer Research, Clinical Cancer Research, Journal of Clinical Oncology, Science Translational Medicine, Cancer Discovery and Nature.